What is Hot Foil Blocking?

 You’ve heard of foil, and you know the various definitions for the word ‘blocking,’ but have you ever heard of foil blocking?
 It’s one of those phrases that make you scratch your head and squint at the screen, right?

 Of course, most, if not all, gold foil blocking you see nowadays is both mass-produced and not made with real gold.
-It has become a simple, luxurious touch for a very reasonable price, and it is for these reasons that people choose to use it on their business cards, stationery, and any other office supplies they wish to spruce up a little.
+It has become a simple, luxurious touch for a very reasonable price, and it is for these reasons that people choose to use it on their business cards, stationery, and any other office supplies to provide a touch of finesse.